-Treatment for relapsed/refractory FL is based on different factors, including:
+Treatment for relapsed/refractory FL is based in different factors, including:

-- Patient's age and overall health
+- Patient's age and overall health.

-- Presence and type of symptoms
+- Presence and type of symptoms.

-- Type of prior treatment
+- Type of prior treatment.

-- Response to prior treatment
+- · Response to prior treatment.

 Patient preference also may play a role in treatment choice.
+Treatment options for relapsed/refractory FL include:
-Treatment options include chemotherapy, radiation, and monoclonal antibodies (proteins made in the laboratory that bind to markers at the surface of lymphoma cells and help the body fight cancer).
-The most used monoclonal antibodies for treating relapsed/refractory FL bind to a protein called CD20, and examples include:

-- Rituximab (Rituxan, given by injection)

-- Rituximab and hyaluronidase human (Rituxan Hycela, a rituximab product that is administered under the skin)
+- · Chemotherapy (drugs that stop the growth of or kill cancer cells). - Radiation therapy (treatment that uses high-energy radiation to kill cancer cells). - Immunotherapy (drugs that help the body's immune system to fight cancer). - Monoclonal antibodies (proteins made in the laboratory that bind to markers at the surface of lymphoma cells and help the body fight cancer). - Rituximab (Rituxan, given by injection). - Rituximab and hyaluronidase human (Rituxan Hycela, a rituximab product that is administered under the skin). - Obinutuzumab (Gazyva).

-- Obinutuzumab (Gazyva)

-Mosunetuzumab-axgb (Lunsumio), a bispecific antibody (a drug that binds to two different proteins at the same time), was recently approved for the treatment of adult patients with relapsed or refractory FL after two or more lines of systemic therapy (treatment delivered throughout the body).
-Mosunetuzumab (Lunsumio) works by binding to CD20 at the surface of cancer cells and to CD3 in healthy T cells.
-This is called a T-cell engager, which means it links cancer cells to healthy immune cells that fight cancer.
-To learn more about bispecific antibodies, view the Bispecific Antibodies fact sheet on the LRF website (visit lymphoma.org/publications).
-Common second- or later-line regimens for relapsed/refractory FL include:
+- Bispecific antibodies (antibodies that recognize two different antigens). - Mosunetuzumab (Lunsunio) and Epcoritamab (Epkinly) are approved for the treatment of adult patients with relapsed or refractory FL after two or more lines of systemic therapy (treatment delivered throughout the body).
+This drug is a T-cell engager, and it works by binding to CD20 at the surface of cancer B-cells and to CD3 in healthy T-cells.
+To learn more about bispecific antibodies, view the Bispecific Antibodies fact sheet on the Lymphoma Research Foundation website (visit lymphoma.org/publications). - Chimeric antigen receptor (CAR) T-cell therapy is a special type of immunotherapy that uses the patient's immune cells to fight cancer.
+Common CAR T-cell therapies are axicabtagene ciloleucel (Yescarta), lisocabtagene maraleucel (Breyanzi), and tisagenlecleucel (Kymriah).
+To learn more about CAR T-cell therapy, view the Understanding Cellular Therapy Guide on the Lymphoma Research Foundation website (visit lymphoma.org/publications).

+Common second or later line regimens for relapsed/refractory FL include:

-- Bendamustine hydrochloride (Treanda) ± rituximab (Rituxan) or obinutuzumab (Gazyva), if not used for first-line treatment - Lenalidomide (Revlimid) in combination with rituximab (Rituxan) (often referred to as R2 (R-squared) - R-CHOP (rituximab [Rituxan], cyclophosphamide, doxorubicin, vincristine, and prednisone) - R-CVP (rituximab [Rituxan], cyclophosphamide, vincristine, and prednisone) - Rituximab (Rituxan) - Tazemetostat (Tazverik) for patients with an EZH2 mutation (permanent change in the gene EZH2 that results in a more aggressive type of cancer) or for patients who have no satisfactory alternative treatment option - Copanlisib (Aliqopa)
+- Chemoimmunotherapy (a combination of chemotherapy with immunotherapy). - Bendamustine (Treanda) ± rituximab (Rituxan) or obinutuzumab (Gazyva), if not used for first line treatment. - R-CHOP (rituximab [Rituxan], cyclophosphamide, doxorubicin, vincristine, and prednisone). - R-CVP (rituximab [Rituxan], cyclophosphamide, vincristine, and prednisone). - Immunotherapy. - Immunomodulatory drugs (drugs that regulate the immune system by activating or slowing the activity of specific proteins). - Lenalidomide (Revlimid) ± rituximab (Rituxan) (often referred to as R2 (R-squared) when used in combination with rituximab [Rituxan]). - Monoclonal antibodies such as rituximab (Rituxan).